rdehaggart1/sceneVisibilityInSLAM/README.md

 ./build_ros.sh
 ```

-Once this has completed, restart your terminal again and run the following to verify that the ORB_SLAMX_SVE package is now available to ROS:
+Once this has completed, restart your terminal again and run the following to verify that the ORB_SLAMx_SVE package is now available to ROS:

 ```
 rospack list